 - Leg swelling

-Who Is More Likely to Develop Stomach Ulcers and Bleeding While Taking NSAIDs?
+Who Is More Likely to Have Stomach Ulcers and Bleeding?

-Anyone can develop a stomach ulcer while taking NSAIDs.
-But having several of the following factors may raise your risk:
+Anyone can get a stomach ulcer while taking NSAIDs.
+But it may be more likely if you:

-There is no way to completely avoid the side effects of any drug, but you and your doctor can minimize your risk of developing some side effects from NSAIDs.
+There is no way to avoid the side effects of any drug.
+But you and your doctor can lower your risk of having side effects from NSAIDs.
 For example:

-- Take the minimal amount of NSAIDs that you need for your condition.
+- Take the smallest dose of NSAIDs that you need.

 - Take NSAIDs with food.

-- If you don't need 24-hour a day relief, avoid one-dose-a-day types of NSAIDs, especially if you are over age 60.
-These medications stay in your system longer and may cause more side effects.
+If you don't need 24-hour a day relief, avoid one-dose-a-day types of NSAIDs, especially if you are over age 60.
+These medications stay in your body longer and may cause more side effects.

-- Ask your doctor about taking a second drug, such as a stomach acid blocker that can reduce your risk of injuring the stomach.
+Ask your doctor about taking a second drug, such as an acid blocker, that can reduce your risk of stomach ulcers and bleeding.
 Some medications combine an NSAID and an acid blocker in one pill.

-If you have persistent or unusual pain in your stomach after starting an NSAID, tell your doctor right away.
+If you have lasting or unusual pain in your stomach after starting an NSAID, tell your doctor right away.

 How Are NSAIDs Prescribed?